bukaro8/portfolio-html/README.md

 2. Adjusted the z-index in the CSS to ensure that the video and other elements were properly layered.

 These changes ensured that all elements remained visible and functional while maintaining the desired design.

+* Issue: Images were working in local but not in github pages

+Solution:
+1. Check all the images paths to be relative
+2. Add a dot at the start of the path.

 ### Manual Testing

 Below is the manual testing performed for the project to ensure all features work as expected.